LibriTTS-VI: A Public Corpus and Novel Methods for Efficient Voice Impression Control: Experiments

-\subsection{Subjective Evaluation}
+\subsection{Subjective evaluation}

-We conducted subjective evaluations for both controllability and audio quality under two distinct VI modulation conditions: single VI modulation and multiple VI modulation.
-For the single VI modulation, we followed the evaluation in the original VIC study \cite{fujita2025vic}.
-Specifically, we evaluated four representative VIs: A) Low-High\footnote{We replaced the Powerful-Weak dimension from the original VIC study with Low-High, as our models struggled to learn the former (see Table \ref{tab:slopes}).}, B) Masculine-Feminine, F) Youthful-Aged, and I) Dark-Bright.
-We used the same audio generated for the VI modulation experiment described in Sec.~\ref{ssec:obj_results} and Table~\ref{tab:slopes}.
-The multiple VI modulation was designed to assess how synthesis quality is affected by the simultaneous modulation of multiple VIs.
-We used the same generated audio from the RVI-MSE evaluation described in Sec.~\ref{ssec:obj_results} and Table~\ref{tab:exp_comparison}.
-We focused on two speakers (ID 1089 and ID 8555) and report only the results for speaker 8555 due to similar trends and space limitations.
+We ran subjective tests of controllability and audio quality on only VITS-based systems.
+We evaluated single-VI and multiple-VI modulation settings.
+For the single-VI modulation, following \cite{fujita2025vic}, we shifted four representative VIs by $\pm 3$: A) Low--High\footnote{We replaced the Powerful--Weak dimension from the original VIC study with Low-High, as our models struggled to learn the former.}, B) Masculine--Feminine, F) Youthful--Aged, and I) Dark--Bright.
+For the multiple-VI modulation, we assessed the simultaneous modulation of multiple VIs.
+We reused the same synthesized utterances from the RVI-MSE evaluation (Sec.~\ref{ssec:obj_results}, Table~\ref{tab:exp_comparison}).
+To cover diverse VI modulation settings at practical cost, we evaluated one male and one female speaker (IDs 1089 and 8555).
+We only report ID~8555 as a representative case because the main trends were consistent across the two speakers.

-First, we conducted a controllability evaluation.
-For all three systems and both speakers, we selected 10 sentences for each of two conditions: single VI modulation (at levels -3 and +3) and the multiple VI modulation.
-We asked the same four annotators in Sec.~\ref{sec:dataset} to rate the VI of the synthesized speech.
-Table~\ref{tab:subj_mse_8555} shows the MSE between the specified target VI vector and the scores provided by the annotators.
-While VIC-rfg struggled in the Mod.~+3 setting for dimension I, the proposed methods generally outperformed the baseline in the single VI modulation conditions.
-In the challenging multiple VI condition, the proposed methods also demonstrated superior robustness, reducing the MSE from 1.15 for the baseline to 1.04 for VIC-sep and 0.92 for VIC-rfg.
+First, we evaluated controllability.
+For each system, we selected 10 sentences for each single-VI shift ($\pm3$) and for the multiple-VI (RVI-MSE) setting.
+The same four annotators as in Sec.~\ref{sec:dataset} rated the VI of the synthesized speech, with each annotator completing 1,080 ratings.
+Table~\ref{tab:subj_mse_8555} shows the MSE between their scores and the target VI vector.
+The proposed methods generally outperformed VIC-base in the single-VI conditions, except in VIC-srf's Mod.~+3 condition on dimension I. In the multiple-VI modulation, our methods reduced the MSE from 1.15 (VIC-base) to 1.04 (dis) and 0.92 (srf), consistent with the objective VIE-based RVI-MSE in Table~\ref{tab:exp_comparison}.